 Every bathroom needs a sink and, if it’s time to replace yours, you need to know which options are out there.
-In truth, there are more types of kitchen sinks than you imagine, so don’t make a purchase until you’ve read up on them a little bit.
+In truth, there are more types of bathroom sinks than you can imagine, so don’t make a purchase until you’ve read up on them a little bit.
 We’re going to look at what makes these sinks different or interesting, as well as what the pros and cons associated with each of them are.
 This will allow you to compare and contrast the options, ultimately helping you in your search for the perfect sink!

 Wall Hung Sinks

 For people looking to conserve more of their bathroom’s floor space, wall hung sinks could be a great option.
 That’s why they’re so ideally suited to small bathrooms that really don’t have space to spare.
 Wall hung sinks tend to have plumbing exposed, so keep that in mind when looking at this style.
 Lots of top bathroom brands offer these now and that’s because they’re enjoying a surge in popularity.